deltorobarba/sciences/README.md

 ### Quantum Sensing for Photon Localization 📡 ✨

-*Quantum sensing, utilizing a measurement protocol on a quantum state and its complex conjugate $\rho \otimes \rho^{ * }$, can achieve an exponential advantage in certain shadow tomography tasks compared to traditional machine learning methods that rely on multiple copies of the state (\rho^{\otimes K}).
+*Quantum sensing, utilizing a measurement protocol on a quantum state and its complex conjugate $\rho \otimes \rho^•$, can achieve an exponential advantage in certain shadow tomography tasks compared to traditional machine learning methods that rely on multiple copies of the state $\rho^{\otimes K}$.
 This approach requires only minimal quantum memory (two copies) and offers significant sample complexity improvements for learning displacement amplitudes.*

 * Code: [Quantum advantage in photon localization with Bell measurememt on conjugate pairs](https://github.com/deltorobarba/sciences/blob/master/quantum_sensing.ipynb)